 Marjorie Stapp, playing the pretty radio technician tipping Ferris off about the maverick pilot, was a prolific bit-part player between the mid-forties and late sixties, and appeared in close to 50 movies and over 30 TV shows — often westerns.
 It was also the westerns that offered her single leading lady role, opposite Charles Starrett in The Blazing Trail (1949).
 Another notable outing was her performance as Queen Guinevere in the 1949 serial The Adventures of Sir Galahad, starring future Superman George Reeves.
 But her 1949 momentum didn’t last, and she spent most of the rest of her career in small supporting or bit parts.
-Stapp can be seen briefly in the SF movies Indestructible Man (1956), The Werewolf (1956), Kronos (1957) and The Monster that Challenged the World (1957).
+Stapp can be seen briefly in the SF movies Indestructible Man (1956), The Werewolf (1956, review), Kronos (1957) and The Monster that Challenged the World (1957).

 Prolific character actor, stocky Robert Bice, does one of his many substantial, if not always memorable, supporting parts.
 Bice was a western staple who had better luck on TV than on the big screen.
 He is also of some SF interest.
 He had a small role as an Eskimo chief in Red Snow, and a larger one in Invasion, U.S.A., where he played one of the five main characters hypnotised by “Mr Ohman” into believing swarthy hordes of Asian communists have invaded the US.
 Bice also had a big supporting part in Captive Women.
 He had smaller roles in The Snow Creature (1954, review) and Space Master X-7 (1958), and yet a substantial role in the cult classic It!
 The Terror from Beyond Space (1958), as Major John Purdue aboard a space ship invaded by an alien.
 Bice plays the character who crawls down an airduct in one of the film’s most memorable scenes — one which would come to inspire Alien (1979) and a number of other movies.